 We highly encourage students to wait until their placement is official before booking a ticket.

-Be sure to shop around for best prices for your airfare.
-Some websites offer discounted student tickets, price comparisons, or other amenities.
-Make sure you shop around to compare prices, fees, and luggage charges.
+Be sure to shop around for best prices for your airfare, some websites offer discounted student tickets.

 Passports and Visas

 All global interns are required to have a current passport and upload a copy of it to the class Canvas page.

 If you do not have a passport, make sure you apply for one well before your internship, especially if you will need to send your passport to a consulate for a visa.
 Average processing times are as follows (fees vary):

 Expedited at Agency: 8 Days

 If you already have a passport, make sure it does not expire 6 months before or 6 months after your internship.
 If it does, you will need to renew your passport.
 For questions or concerns, email Global@Hinckley.utah.edu